avinash0309/BRAIN-TUMOR-SEGEMENTATION-OF-LOW-GRADE-GLIOMAS/Code/README.md

 Proposed a U-net model that gives a Better result compared to the Normal Unet and MultiRes Unet model.
 Our proposed model consists of a Dowsampling Path, Proposed Multires Upath and an Upsampling Path.

- Down Sampling Block: The architecture of the Downsampling block has been shown below
+ Down Sampling Block: The architecture of the Downsampling block consists of:

+ *.
+Conv_layer-->Batch Normalization--> Conv_layer-- Max pooling layer

 5.2.
 The Downsampling path consists of 4 Downsampling blocks and we encourange you to look at our model plot for more information.